andrewcbuensalida/twilio-video-react-hooks/README.md

 In this folder,
     npm start

-production workflow
+deployment workflow
 When trying to npm run build on ubuntu, it freezes (maybe need more ram?), so build locally, make sure build folder is not in .gitignore, push then pull.
+ACTUALLY, after running
+    npx browserslist@latest --update-db
+npm run build didn't freeze ubuntu anymore.

 /////////////////////////////////////////